15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Total revenue management

-Why They Stand Out: Their dedicated focus on revenue management has made them the gold standard for hotels serious about optimizing pricing strategies and maximizing revenue per available room.
+Why they stand out: Their dedicated focus on revenue management has made them the standard for hotels serious about optimizing pricing strategies and maximizing revenue per available room.

 6. Duetto

-Duetto has revolutionized hotel revenue management with its cloud-based, open pricing platform.
+Duetto has reshaped hotel revenue management with its cloud-based, open pricing platform.
 This leading hospitality tech company uses game theory and advanced analytics to help hotels make smarter pricing decisions in real-time.

 • Dynamic pricing engine